What is Google E-A-T and How To Improve E-A-T

 Since the quality guidelines have been published, these guides should been seen as a clear cut signal that Google wants to deliver search results full of pages created by trusted experts with plenty of recognized authority in their field.

-So why and how does quality content and press release marketing satisfy this insatiable appetite of Google’s Algo to EAT?
+So why does quality content and press release marketing satisfy this insatiable appetite of Google’s Algo to EAT?

 Let’s take a quick look…

-The question marketers should be asking is, “How do I position my clients as an expert in their industry.”
-It comes down to the strategy of positioning.
+The question marketers should be asking is, “How do I position my clients online as an expert in their industry and send authoritative signals to Google to demonstrate this.”
+It comes down to the strategy of positioning and creating connections (links) existing authorities.

 This reminds me of two great books on the topic by the way called “Positioning: the Battle for Your Mind” by Ries and Trout and another book called “Blue Ocean Strategy” by Kim and Mauborgne.
 The concepts in these 2 books combined are a great lesson in the strategy of expert positioning and should be on the MUST READ list for every serious marketer and agency owner or executive.

-Online positioning is a combination of strategy and signals in execution.
-Strategically speaking, getting a person or company published on high authority and high trafficked websites, especially if the are major media websites that are recognized as authorities like ABC, NBC, CBS and FOX.
+Online positioning is a combination of strategic placements and signal generation at the highest levels.
+Strategically speaking, getting a person or company published on high authority and high trafficked websites, especially if the are major media websites that are recognized as authorities like ABC, NBC, CBS and FOX creates quantifiable connections and link signals that build expertise and establish credibility.
 These major networks are clearly recognized all over the world.
 The average person or company isn’t getting published on sites like this so those that do are strategically positioned as an expert over the average person or average company from many different vantage points.
+Creating connections (link signals) with these authoritative brands and websites is a differentiator for local businesses and brands because so few companies are doing anything at all to improve their online positioning as an expert in their industry/niche.

 Expert positioning also takes strategic content with an outcome of expert positioning in mind with how the content is written, how it flows and the title is certainly critical in how the article is positioned.
 Words, images and keywords matter so pay attention to how you are positioning your client in these critical components of EXPERTISE.

-In fact, “entity authority” is really what is being missed by many SEO’s and agency owners.
-If the term is new to you, here’s a great article on entity authority that will open your eyes to the topic and get you thinking in different terms.
+In fact, “entity authority” is a concept and principle that is being missed by many SEO’s and agency owners.
+If the term is new to you, here’s a great article on entity authority that will open your eyes to the topic and get you thinking in different terms about building authority.

 Authority link signals and engagement as the supporting pillar of authoritativeness are the two places to put focus on here.

 Yes I know some will argue that press releases only have a certain amount of “shelf life” and industry standards are that PR content gets flushed every 30 days.
-This is one reason we built our own press release platform that boasts live content on major media sites for 90-365 days vs. the standard 30 and also built a proprietary permanent archiving feature to immortalize content forever (including the links in each press release pickup), to name a few of the advanced SEO features you won’t find in most other PR platforms.
+This is one reason we built our own press release platform that boasts live content on major media sites for 90-365 days vs. the standard 30 and also built a proprietary permanent archiving feature to immortalize content forever (including the links in each press release pickup), to name a few of the advanced SEO features you won’t find in most other press release services or content marketing platforms.

 Building entity authority is a multi-faceted strategy that should also involve a unique brand name whenever possible, branded social accounts, brand and NAP consistency, citation and location data management, engagement strategies and more.